tarsil/saffier/README.md

 providing the async solution needed, it was, by the time of this writting, incomplete and they even stated that in the documentation and that is how **Saffier** was born.

-Saffier uses some of the same concepts of ORM from Encode but rewritten in **Pydantic** but not all, not even close.
+Saffier uses some of the same concepts of ORM from Encode but rewritten in **Pydantic** but not all.

 ## Saffier